wp-plugins/loginradius-for-wordpress/readme.txt

 3. For bbPress:  http://bbpress.loginradius.com <br />

 = Can you help me set up Social Login, Sharing & Commenting on my website? = Yes, the LoginRadius Team can assist you with implementing these social features.
-Please contact us here and one of our experts will get back to you.
+Please contact us <a href="https://www.loginradius.com/loginradius/contact" target="_blank">here</a> and one of our experts will get back to you.

 = Where can I get support? =
-We offer 24/7 support, feel free to browse our knowledge base <a href="http://support.loginradius.com/customer/portal/topics/272884-wordpress-plugin/articles" target="_blank">here</a>.
+We offer 24/7 support, feel free to browse our knowledge base <a href="http://support.loginradius.com/customer/portal/articles/971398-wordpress-social-login-installation-configuration-and-troubleshooting" target="_blank">here</a>.

 = My website is not in English, what should i do? = LoginRadius WordPress plugin is available in 9 different languages - English, French, Spanish, Italian, Russian, Chinese, Japanese, German and Portuguese Brazillian.
 So you can pick your own language.
 Please let us know at feedback@loginradius.com if you would like us to add any other language.

 = What is LoginRadius? =
 LoginRadius is a Canadian Startup that offers Social Infrastructure to websites through its Software as a Service (SaaS).
-We are Canada's Top 50 Startups and our service is being used by over 25,000 customers around the world.
+We are Canada's Top 50 Startups and our service is being used by over 40,000 customers around the world.
 We are also partner with internet giants such as Mozilla, Microsoft, DynDNS, etc.

 == Screenshots ==
 1. **Social Login, Social Sharing and Social Counter**: This is an example presentation of these three social tools.
 There are multiple themes and wide range of customization available.